gwotto/dnaseq-pipeline/README.md

 ## Questions/Discussion points

-The pipeline follows the standardisation effort of https://github.com/CCDG/Pipeline-Standardization/blob/master/PipelineStandard.md
+* The alignment part of the pipeline follows the standardisation effort of https://github.com/CCDG/Pipeline-Standardization/blob/master/PipelineStandard.md

 * picard MarkDuplicates is used instead of sambamba, because picard shows a slightly different behaviour (is this relevant to us?) (reference?)